-In Australia, trusts come in all shapes and sizes, complete with their limitations and advantages.
-These individual differences also make up the finer details you will need to weigh up when deciding on the right trust for your circumstances.
+In Australia, trusts come in all shapes and sizes, with limitations and advantages.
+These individual differences also make up the finer details you must weigh when deciding on the right trust for your circumstances.
+It’s also important to note that a trust is not a legal entity or person but a relationship recognised and enforced by the courts.

 The Different Trust Structures and Trust Deed in Australia